Toblerity/Fiona/docs/install.rst

 Many users find Anaconda and conda-forge a good way to install Fiona and get access to more optional format drivers (like GML).

-Fiona 1.9 (coming soon) requires Python 3.7 or higher and GDAL 3.2 or higher.
+Fiona requires Python 3.7 or higher and GDAL 3.2 or higher.

 Advanced installation
 =====================